vishwa608/angry-birds-stage-2/README.md

-# angry-birds-stage-2
+# angryBirdsStage2
-inhearetence and adding of images
+Angry Birds stage 2 with Class Inheritance and Images